 Weather: The climate is continental and dry with an annual precipitation averaging 120mm; winter temperatures reach down to -50°C and the summer temperature increases to above +20°C. In project planning for fieldwork in or around Kangerlussuaq, it is always best to prepare for the worst.
 The weather in Kangerlussuaq can be cold in May, and snow is always a possibility.
-June, July and August are normally fairly temperate with temperatures ranging from 5-21°C. Rain is rare in these months, but given the right conditions, it can still be quite cool.
+June, July and August are normally fairly temperate with temperatures ranging from 5-21°C. Rain used to be rare in these months, but in July 2023, it was raining most of the time and the soil around Kangerlussuaq became really boggy.